strider73/jenkins-docker-compose/README.md

         -  Docker compose

           Docker Compose allows easy management and deployment of both the master and agent.
           Since I have separate Dockerfiles for each component (master and agent), the separation of the agent container from the controller on a physical level will be much easier!
 Docker Compose will help define the volumes, networks, and dependencies needed for Jenkins to function across your setup, ensuring smooth operations and deployment.

    ###### 2. SSH connection (total 4 different direction)

        - jenkins mater with agent.

              SSH will be used for secure connections between the Jenkins master and agents.
-             I've used pre-made SSH keys (strider_jenkins_key) and ensured they are properly set up in the Jenkins configuration for SSH-based communication.
+             I've used pre-made SSH keys (jenkins_agents_key) and ensured they are properly set up in the Jenkins configuration for SSH-based communication.

-             Jenkins agents can authenticate using SSH keys to the master for secure and passwordless connections.
+             Normally Jenkins agents can authenticate using SSH keys to the master for secure and passwordless connections.
-             You’ll need to set the correct SSH key in Jenkins when setting up the agent node.
+             => "Launch agent by connecting it to the controller" Option

+             But it will be opposite in our case since we will use "Launch agents via SSH"!!!! why???? becuase this option give contoller full controll of agent , so contoller will be able to luanch agent and remove it when its not needed .

+             This is such different concept and make such different process, Since jenkins controller will initiate the connection process Now , controller become ssh client and agent will ssh server

+             During the configuration of "Launch agents vis SSH" You will need to understand the concept of  "Host Key Verification Strategy" This setting will only apply connection between master with agent

+             There is one more place that "Host Key Verification Strategy" setting exit which in Jenkins "Security" menu  that is apply to entire jenkins master.

+             Detail will be discussed agin in the "Configuration detail again"

              But wait a moment!